ascholerChemeketa/cs160Reader/_sources/DataRepresentation/TwosComplement.rst

 .. pseudo_h3:: Overflow
     :class: underlined

-.. sidebar:: Real world overflow

-    You can see this "feature" of binary representation `at work in the game Hearthstone. <http://www.codeproject.com/Articles/802368/Integer-Overflow-in-Hearthstone>`_.

-    Google `"game overflow integer" <https://www.google.com/#q=game+overflow+integer>`_ for more fun examples.

 Remember that **overflow** is when a value becomes too large to store in the bits we have.
 With two's complement, an overflow with a large positive value can produce a negative answer.
 For example, say I am working with 4-bit two's complement numbers.
 The largest positive number we can write in two's complement with four bits is 0111 or 7.
 Now say I add 5 + 5 (0101 + 0101):

 .. faux_code::